jonty-ward/SEI-Project-Three/README.md

 In terms of future features, on the whole the three of us are extremely happy with the end result; however, some additions could include:

-* A social media aspect where users could comment on eachothers recommendations, follow each other and form an outdoors community
+* A social media aspect where users could comment on each others recommendations, follow each other and form an outdoors community
 * We wanted to add in a translation API for the different regions
 * More complete maps- so people can plot and save their routes
 * PayPal integration with the donations on the homepage